Last Updated on April 25, 2025 by Deanne

 Another early start

 We boarded a 6:40 a.m. train to Vernazza to begin our morning of hiking.
 This time we trekked from Vernazza to Corniglia (1 hour and 15 minutes) and from Corniglia to Volastra (1 hour and 20 minutes).
-We then took a bus to Manarola since the main hiking trail was closed.
+We then took a bus to Manarola as we had done enough hiking for one morning.
 The early start allowed us to enjoy the breathtaking scenery in solitude.
 Highly recommended!

 Stunning hikes are worth the struggle